grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios.md

 ## Scenario executors

 For each k6 scenario, the VU workload is scheduled by an _executor_.
-For example, executors configure:
-- How long the test runs
-- Whether VU traffic stays constant or changes
-- Whether to model traffic by iteration number or by VU arrival rate.
+Executors configure how long the test runs, whether traffic stays constant or changes, and whether the workload is modeled by VUs or by arrival rate (that is, [open or closed models](/using-k6/scenarios/concepts/open-vs-closed/).

-Your scenario object must define the `executor` property with one of the predefined executors names.
+Your scenario object must define the `executor` property with one of the predefined executor names.
+Your choice of executor determines how k6 models load.
+Choices include:

+- **By number of iterations.**

+    - [`shared-iterations`](/using-k6/scenarios/executors/shared-iterations/) shares iterations between VUs.
+    - [`per-vu-iterations`](/using-k6/scenarios/executors/per-vu-iterations/) has each VU run the configured iterations.

+- **By number of VUs.**

+    - [`constant-VUs`](/using-k6/scenarios/executors/constant-vus/) sends VUs at a constant number.
+    - [`ramping-vus`](/using-k6/scenarios/executors/ramping-vus) ramps the number of VUs according to your configured stages.

+- **By iteration rate.**

+    - [`constant-arrival-rate`](/using-k6/scenarios/executors/constant-vus/) starts iterations at a constant rate.
+    - [`ramping-arrival-rate`](/using-k6/scenarios/executors/ramping-arrival-rate) ramps the iteration rate according to your configured stages.

 Along with the generic scenario options, each executor object has additional options specific to its workload.
-For the list of the executors, refer to [Executors](/using-k6/scenarios/executors/).
+For the full list, refer to [Executors](/using-k6/scenarios/executors/).

 ## Scenario options {#options}